juntotechnologies/freelims/docs/project/SCRIPT_MIGRATION_GUIDE.md

 # FreeLIMS Script Migration Guide

-This guide helps you transition from the old script structure to the new consolidated management system.
+> **IMPORTANT UPDATE**: All backward compatibility features have been removed.
+> Only the new command structure with `freelims.sh` is now supported.

 ## Overview

 The FreeLIMS codebase has undergone script consolidation to improve maintainability, reduce duplication, and provide a consistent interface.
-This guide explains how to transition from the old script names to the new management system.
+This guide documents the transition from the old script names to the new management system.

 ## Key Changes